rolang/dumbo/README.md

 ## Usage example
 Examples can be viewed in [modules/example](./modules/example/).
-Similar to usage of the Flyway Java library, given versioned migrations in the filesystem in the resource folder:
+Similar to usage of the Flyway Java library, given versioned migrations in the resources folder:
 ```
 example
   src